Skip to Main Content

 • Student has taken and passed the NRNP/DRNP section of the corresponding PRAC/PRCM classes.

 • Student is not working full time during the quarter when registered for the two PRAC/PRCM classes.
-A statement from the student’s immediate supervisor must be included with the petition.
+A statement from the student’s immediate supervisor confirming their employment status along with work schedule and hours must be included with the appeal.
 Students who are not currently employed must submit a copy of their leave of absence papers, separation paperwork, or signed attestation they are not working during the quarter.

 • There are some restrictions on PRAC/PRCM sections that can be combined.
 See below.